 3. Work with your lawyer to make sure you bring all appropriate documentation to the hearing.
 You also need to ensure what you bring is admissible, such as personal records.
 This might include written agreements about custody or support, proof of child support payments, and other relevant notes.

 4. Be sure to dress and act according to proper courtroom etiquette.
 It may be a child custody hearing and not a full-blown trial, but the things you say and do can still affect the outcome of your case.
 Talk to your attorney and even engage in some role-playing if needed, so you know what to say, what not to say, what to wear, and how to act.
 You only have one chance to make a first impression on the judge who will be hearing your case.
 Make sure it’s a good one!

 5. Know what to expect.
 Did you know that child custody hearings are not presented in front of a jury?
 Did you know that the judge will most likely make an immediate decision on the matter?
 You also have the right to appeal a decision made at a custody hearing.
-Talk to your lawyer and make sure you know how these proceedings work, and you won’t be caught off guard.
+Talk to your child custody lawyer and make sure you know how these proceedings work, and you won’t be caught off guard.

 When it comes to child custody hearings or any legal matter, the right lawyer will make all the difference.
 Every family is unique.
 Every custody case must be approached in a different way.
 At the Law Offices of H. William Edgar, we know how important your custody case is.
 We also know how to prepare you for your custody hearing, how to deal with the judge, how to handle your ex’s attorney, and how to set you up for success in every aspect of your divorce.

 To find out more about the steps our Southern California child custody attorneys can take to protect your interests, give us a call at (888) 251-9618.
 We’re standing by to offer our experienced insight and guidance.

 Choosing to divorce your spouse is a major decision that will affect every area of your life, especially your finances.
 The higher…